richardking/richardking.github.com/_posts/2013-10-11-rspec-before-let.markdown

 {% endhighlight %}

 * runs before each describe/context block
-* each insert persists in the database
+* each insert persists in the database (does not get automatically cleaned up/deleted)

 ![before-all code example](/assets/before-all.png)

+After the code example above is run, there will be 3 records in the Tag database.

 **before(:each)**